JasonDahl/mlzoomcamp-homework/homework-4/README.md

 # Model Evaluation

 ### Dataset and Objective:
-This project focuses on model evaluation techniques - ROC AUC, precision, recall, and F1 score.
+This [project](https://github.com/JasonDahl/mlzoomcamp-homework/blob/main/homework-4/04-ml-evaluation-homework.ipynb "View project notebook") focuses on model evaluation techniques - ROC-AUC, precision, recall, and F1 score.
 It starts with a car price dataset, transforming the task into a binary classification problem.
 The objective is to predict whether a car's price is above its mean value, creating a binary variable ('above_average').
 Major techniques involve data preparation, exploratory analysis, model training using logistic regression, cross-validation, and hyperparameter tuning.

 ### Libraries Utilized:
 - scikit-learn